vweevers/multi-checkout-action/README.md

 ## Deprecation Notice

 **This action is deprecated and will be unpublished in 2025.** I originally wrote it to use actions from private repositories.
-GitHub has sinced implemented a [a built-in way](https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository) to share such actions, removing the need for `multi-checkout-action`.
+GitHub has since implemented [a built-in way](https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository) to share such actions, removing the need for `multi-checkout-action`.

 ## Usage